kohkimakimoto/essh/website/content/intro/en/defining-jobs.md

 }
 ~~~

-A Job's tasks have a prefix that is their job's name, So you will run the task like the following
+A Job's tasks have a prefix that is their job's name, So you can run the task like the following

 ~~~
 $ essh myjob:hello